Are Junk Journals Actually Junk?

 Are junk journals really made out of junk?
 It depends what you consider junk!
 Everything from shopping bags to wrapping paper is so beautifully designed that I never want to throw it away.
 Finding pretty pictures and patterns on everyday packaging is one of the things that inspired me to start junk journaling.

-Start saving that striped tissue paper from Sephora.
+Start saving that black and white tissue paper from Sephora.
 Keep the ribbons that your pajamas were tied with.
 Look at the flyers that come in your junk mail.
 You'll find cute pictures and words that you can cut out and glue onto your pages.
-When you look at things with your journal in mind, you'll be amazed at how many paper pieces you can find.
+When you look at things with your journal in mind, you'll be amazed at how many things you'll find to collect.

 Paper for Junk Journaling

 Paper is everywhere.
-Old book pages, envelopes, maps, catalogs, magazines, and wrapping paper can all become part of your journal.
+Old book pages, envelopes, maps, catalogs, magazines, and wrapping paper can all be used to create layouts in your journal.
 You can turn an envelope into a pocket.
 You can tear book pages to use as backgrounds.

 Pretty tissue paper can be layered behind a photo or tag.
 Even receipts and ticket stubs can add little touches of real life to your pages.